aaronayub/namespace-vpn/README.md

 ```bash
 make && sudo make install
 ```
 This will build and install Namespace-VPN and nsrun.
-You can run Namespace-VPN with the "nsv" command.
+You can run Namespace-VPN with either OpenVPN or Wireguard by following the instructions below.

 ## Running Namespace-VPN with OpenVPN
 Run the start script followed by any arguments to OpenVPN, such as config files, authentication, or timeout settings.
 For example, you can start namespace-vpn by running the following: